 HPV and vulvar cancer.
 Research continues regarding the link between HPV and vulvar cancer, leading to a better understanding of the types of vulvar cancer and how each type grows.

-Supportive care.
+Palliative care.
 Clinical trials are underway to find better ways of reducing side effects of current vulvar cancer treatments to improve patients’ quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .